 The Baddest Man on the Planet

-Deontay Wilder is the WBC champion; in a previous Box Nation TV interview, Wilder walked down a street in America and talked to strangers but they didn’t know who he was or that he was the WBC world champion.
+Deontay Wilder is the WBC champion; in an old Box Nation TV interview, Wilder walked down a street in America and talked to strangers but they didn’t know who he was or that he was the WBC world champion.

-In a recent interview with Showtime Sports, Wilder is determined to show America who he is this time around.
+In a post-match interview before the first Fury fight, Wilder said he was determined to show America who he is this time around.
+They certainly know now.

-With both men undefeated and both men being world champions at one time or another, it makes for a cracking night of boxing and one you should not miss.
+With both men undefeated and both men being world champions at one time or another, it makes for another cracking night of boxing and one you should not miss.

 Power vs Game Plan

 Deontay Wilder is a big puncher who is a bit unorthodox with his boxing style; he can explode and any moment with his gung-ho style.
 He may choose to be a little more cautious in the early rounds against Fury as he looks to work his opponent out before unleashing his explosive power.